natshabat/Infopulse-Auto-QA/README.md

 # Infopulse-Auto-QA
-I will not change this doc
+I will not change this doc again and again
 QAStuding